BeatrisIlieva/drf-react-gems/.github/instructions/inst.instructions.md

 <context>
+Do not create index.ts files to export the component.
+If you need to create a file to test for yourself, delete them after you finish.
+Do not add comments into the code.
+After finishing a given task, remove the debugging console.logs.
+Do not add md files for the changes you make.
+The summary in the chat is enough.
+I do not want files explaining the changes.
 Look only at the directories 'client' and 'server'.
 The goal is to complete the creation of a online e-commerce website built with DRF, Rect and TypeScript.
 The project currently does not follow entirely SOLID and DRY principles.
 Feel free to confront my opinions and suggest improvements.